recap.at

 2. Friday of Anger

 After noon prayers, crowds swell to hundreds of thousands across multiple cities.
 Mubarak imposes a curfew but protesters ignore it.
-Security forces open fire; at least 150 die this day alone.
+Security forces open fire; dozens are killed in clashes across Cairo and other cities.

 3. Internet blackout begins